Human rights in Norway: Women's rights

-In addition, government programs have been implemented to reduce rates of domestic violence, including the appointment for a dedicated domestic violence coordinator at all police districts.
+In addition, government programs have been implemented to reduce rates of domestic violence in Norway, including the appointment for a dedicated domestic violence coordinator at all police districts.
 There are also over 47 publicly-funded shelters, and 5, 24-hour hotlines managed by the Norwegian government.

 Children's rights

 Children of Norway are protected by the Convention on the Rights of the Child.
 Issues of child abuse and mistreatment are primarily investigated by the Ombudsman for Children in Norway.
 Citizenship within Norway is granted through parents; children born in Norway do not automatically become citizens.
 A recent Amnesty International report raises concern that unaccompanied minors arriving on Norwegian soil are taken into unaccompanied minor centres that have living conditions not on par with human rights standards.

 Assault against children in punishable under Norwegian law, yet 2017 ended with over 48,000 instances of documented child abuse.
 A Norwegian survey registered that between 5 - 10% of children in Norway had experienced some form of physical and/or sexual violence in their lifetime.
 In 2018, a 26-year-old man was charged with the sexual assaults of over 300 underage boys.
 Police described the football-referee's crimes as "Norway's biggest ever sexual abuse case".

 The European Court of Human Rights ruled that Norway, which disproportionately removes children of immigrant background and argues it gives them a better future, was mistaking poverty for neglect and that there are other ways to help destitute children.